Vada (food)

-Vada is a category of savoury fried snacks native to South India.
+Vada is a category of savoury fried snacks native to India.
 Vadas can be described variously as fritters, cutlets, or dumplings.
-Alternative names for this food include vadai, vade, and bada.
 Vadas are sometimes stuffed with vegetables and traditionally served with chutneys and sambar.

-In North India and Pakistan, Bhalla is a similar food.
-It is sold in chaat shops and kiosks; Green bean paste is added with spices, which is then deep fried to make croquets.
-They are then garnished with dahi (yogurt), Saunth chutney (dried ginger and tamarind sauce) and spices.
-Bhalla is usually served cold unlike the Aloo Tikki.
+In North India and Pakistan, bhalla is a similar food.
+It is sold in chaat shops and kiosks; green bean paste is added with spices, which is then deep-fried to make croquettes.
+They are then garnished with dahi (yogurt), saunth chutney (dried ginger and tamarind sauce) and spices.
+Bhalla is usually served cold, unlike the aloo tikki.

-The various types of vadas are made from different ingredients, ranging from legumes (such as medu vada of South India) to potatoes (such as batata vada of West India).
-They are often served as a breakfast item or a snack, and also used in other food preparations (such as dahi vada and vada pav).
+The various types of vadas are made from different ingredients, ranging from legumes (such as medu vada of South India) to potatoes (such as batata vada of Maharashtra).
+They are often served as a breakfast item or a snack, and also used in other food preparations (such as dahi vada, vada pav, and doubles).

 History

-According to K. T. Achaya, Vadai (Vada) was popular among ancient Tamils during 100 BCE – 300 CE.
+According to K. T. Achaya, Vadai (Vada) finds mention in Sangam literature during 100 BCE – 300 CE.
 A type of vada is mentioned as "vataka" in Manasollasa, a 12th-century Sanskrit encyclopedia compiled by Someshvara III, who ruled from present-day Karnataka.
-In this recipe, green beans are soaked, de-skinned, and ground to a paste.
+In this recipe, mung beans are soaked, de-skinned, and ground to a paste.
 The paste is shaped into balls and deep-fried.
 Early literature from the present-day states of Bihar and Uttar Pradesh also mentions bara (vada) and mungaura (a vada made from mung).

 Many immigrants from Uttar Pradesh and Bihar migrated to places such as Trinidad and Tobago, Guyana, Suriname, South Africa, Mauritius, and Fiji in the mid-19th century to the early 20th century as indentured laborers.
 Bara became an important part of the Indian cuisine in these countries.
-In Trinidad and Tobago, bara became a component of one of their most famous street foods called doubles.
+In Trinidad and Tobago, bara became a component of one of their most famous street foods, called doubles.
 Doubles is served with two baras filled with curried channa and topped with various chutneys or achars.
+Many South Indians also migrated to these countries and brought their version of vada.
+For example, in Guyana it is known as Madrasi bara or waday to distinguish it from the North Indian bara.